Zines-The Mysterious Lost Zine Bag of 2014

 I won a twitter competition last June run by co-founder of Geek Girl Pen Pals Emily Farquharson.
 I received this note card as I picked it special for the skeletons on and I received a badge and a note with a drawing on.
 I must not put things away any more, I repeat...I must keep everything in view of my eyes.

-Subculture zine is a massive piece of work, it has so much stuff inside, a CD, a poster, leaflets, band reviews, all wrapped up in its own little wallet.
+Subculture zine is a massive piece of work, it has so much stuff inside, a CD, a poster, leaflets and band reviews all wrapped up in its own little wallet.
 Made by Roland Kaye, It was a pleasure to meet him and all the students I may add- and hear him talk about his zine.
-Its always nice to meet people and I apologised to everyone at this point for my fringe being sweaty as I was getting very hungry and the room was very hot which meant I got hot and you know the rest.
+It is always nice to meet people and I apologised to everyone at this point for my fringe being sweaty as I was getting very hungry and the room was very hot which meant I got hot and you know the rest.